 We understand that this is a long list of organizations and it could take weeks to look through all of them to find a suitable clinical trial.
 You may also have questions about whether a clinical trial is right for your preferences and specific needs.
 And even if you identify the right trial, you may not be selected to participate.

 Don’t let these roadblocks inhibit your psychedelic journey of healing.
-If you’re interested in getting help with joining a clinical trial or learning more about other alternatives, setting up a free call with a psychedelic coach is one click away.
+If you’re interested in getting help with joining a clinical trial or learning more about other alternatives, setting up a call with a psychedelic coach is one click away.

 2. Determine Your Eligibility